 Complaints and inquiries regarding IIROC-regulated firms

-IIROC had an average of 1,297 contacts annually for the three most recent fiscal years regarding IIROC-regulated firms.
-While our complaints remain fairly steady in overall volume, we have seen an upward trend in inquiries volume.
+IIROC had an average of 1,415 contacts annually for the three most recent fiscal years regarding IIROC-regulated firms.

 Regulatory vs. non-regulatory complaints and inquiries

-IIROC is contacted regarding both regulatory and non-regulatory matters.
+Investors contact IIROC regarding both regulatory and non-regulatory matters.
 Regulatory matters are those that are subject to IIROC rules or securities law – for example, allegations of unsuitable investments or unauthorized trading.
 Non-regulatory matters pertain to issues such as poor customer service and general inquiries about dealer policies and procedures.
-Non-regulatory matters accounted for 40% of contacts during the three most recent fiscal years.
+Non-regulatory matters accounted for 38% of contacts during the three most recent fiscal years.
 Since non-regulatory matters do not fall under IIROC's purview, the investor should address these matters directly with the firm involved.

 Most frequent inquiries about IIROC-regulated firms

-The five most common topics of inquiries to IIROC by clients of IIROC-regulated firms account for 60% of all inquiries (2,634) in the three most recent fiscal years.
-About 30% of our inquiries relate to filing a complaint, followed by rule questions and queries about dealer firm policies and procedures.
-Since many of these inquiries about filing a complaint are not regulatory in nature, they often don’t result in a formal complaint to IIROC.
-The remaining half of our queries covers a very broad range of topics.
+The five most common topics of inquiries to IIROC by clients of IIROC-regulated firms account for 60% of all inquiries (3,053) in the three most recent fiscal years.
+Just over 25% of our inquiries are about filing a complaint, followed by rule questions and queries about dealer firm policies and procedures.
+Since many of these inquiries about filing a complaint are not regulatory in nature, they often do not result in a formal complaint to IIROC.
+The remaining queries cover a very broad range of topics.

 Learn how to file a complaint.